Massachusetts Woman, 53, Wins Massive Powerball Jackpot And Promptly Quits Job

 At a press conference, Wanczyk said she recalled thinking, “It’s never gonna be me.”
 She added: “It’s just a pipe dream I’ve always had.”

-Wanczyk said she’s already informed her employer, Mercy Medical Center in Springfield, Massachusetts, that she won’t be coming back to work.
+Wanczyk said she’s already informed her employer of 32 years, Mercy Medical Center in Springfield, Massachusetts, that she won’t be coming back to work.
 “The first thing I want to do is, I just want to sit back and relax,” she said.

 The prize is the second largest in the lottery’s history, bested only by last year’s $1.586-billion prize split between three winning tickets.
 It is the largest grand prize won by a single lottery ticket in U.S. history, according to Powerball Product Group Chair Charlie McIntyre.

 Wanczyk, the mother of a grown son and daughter, purchased her winning ticket at the Pride Station & Store in Chicopee and chose some of the numbers based on family members’ birthdays.
+She selected the Powerball number 4 based on a weekly family tradition.

+“There’s a thing between me and my mom and my stepfather and I have a friend, we all go out to dinner on a Friday night and we play Keno, and our number is four,” she said.

 The store’s owner, Bob Bolduc, said Thursday he will donate the $50,000 prize he receives for selling the ticket to local children’s charities.

-This article has been updated with more information on Wanczyk and where she bought the winning ticket.

-Note: This article has been updated with information on when Wanczyk realized she had won the lottery.